 Apply for funding by submitting your application and attachments using the Online Grant Service.
 The service is open during the annual application period in September.
 Applications cannot be submitted after the deadline.

 Once you have registered, a confirmation email will be sent to the email address you have provided.
 The email address also serves as your username.
-If you do not receive the confirmation email within few minutes, please check your junk mail/spam folder.
+If you do not receive the confirmation email within a few minutes, please check your junk mail/spam folder.

 Only applications submitted during the application period will be considered.